 In other words, if you’re on a tight budget, a cheap Fitbit will work well for you.

-Some of the features that you should consider when shopping for a Fitbit includes the following:
+Some of the features that you should consider when shopping for a Fitbit include the following:

 - Heart Rate Monitor: This is important when you want to know your pulse rate.
 It will help you to determine the intensity of exercise to engage in.

-- Fitbit Pay: If you would like to make mobile payment when exercising, then you should consider a Fitbit that includes Fitbit Pay.
+- Fitbit Pay: If you would like to make mobile payments when exercising, then you should consider a Fitbit that includes Fitbit Pay.
 The Ionic Smartwatch has this feature